girishji/vimsuggest/README.md

 - `VimSuggestMatch`: Highlights matched portion of the text.
 Linked to `PmenuMatch` by default.
 - `VimSuggestMatchSel`: Highlights matched text in the selected item of the menu.
 Linked to `PmenuMatchSel` by default.
 - `VimSuggestMute`: Highlights passive text like line numbers in `grep` output.
-Linked to `NonText` by default.
+Linked to `LineNr` by default.

 ### Customization Examples